axd6044-sketch/Bioinformatics-course-projects/Week02/README.md

 ```
 ## 10. Having analyzed this GFF file, does it seem like a complete and well-annotated organism?
 ```
-he GFF3 file appears reasonably comprehensive, with ~24,000 genes, ~64,000 mRNAs, and nearly one million exons and CDS entries.
+The GFF3 file appears reasonably comprehensive, with ~24,000 genes, ~64,000 mRNAs, and nearly one million exons and CDS entries.
 The presence of noncoding RNA categories (lnc_RNA, miRNA, snoRNA, snRNA, rRNA) and pseudogenes indicates that the annotation pipeline attempted to capture a broad range of genomic features, not just protein-coding genes.
 It does seem like a complete and well-annotated organism.
 ```

 ## 11.Other insights